-Bautzen is also of cultural importance to the local Sorb people, a minority that have lived in this area since the 6th century.
+Bautzen is also of cultural importance to the local Sorb people, a minority that has lived in this area since the 6th century.
 The Sorbs speak a language that is related to Polish and Czech, their near neighbours, and many signs in this area are in both German and Upper Sorbian.

 Bautzen can be traced back definitely to the 3rd century AD; there is evidence that people have inhabited the region since the Stone Age.
-Being on the border, Bautzen has been in German, Polish, Hungarian and Czech hands multiple times and also saw action during the Thirty Years’s War and the Napoleonic War.
+Being on the border, Bautzen has been in German, Polish, Hungarian and Czech hands multiple times and also saw action during the Thirty Years’ War and the Napoleonic War.
 It was its own kingdom and duchy and the Kingdom of Saxony eventually incorporated it.
-During its time Bautzen was one of the two major routes routes that ran from Warsaw to Dresden, meaning that it received travellers between those two cities.
+During its time Bautzen was one of the two major routes that ran from Warsaw to Dresden, meaning that it received travellers between those two cities.

 Bautzen’s city centre is very compact and very well preserved.
 It sits atop a hill, where it overlooks the rest of the city.
 There are interesting buildings of note, including the Witch’s House (German: Hexenhaus), the oldest preserved residential building (built in 1604) and the Reichenturm, one of the steepest leaning and still passable towers north of the Alps.
 The city centre is still partially walled.
 This is especially true at the peak of the hill, the edge of which has been eroded over time by the Spree to form a cliff.

-Ortenburg Castle sits upon this cliff and forms a large courtyard/open air theatre with the Burgwasserturm (literally “castle water tower”), the Sorbian Museum and the Rietschelgiebel.
+Ortenburg Castle sits upon this cliff and forms a large courtyard/open-air theatre with the Burgwasserturm (literally “castle water tower”), the Sorbian Museum and the Rietschelgiebel.